IMeeus/TestSetup/README.md

 ## Default setup pattern

 When writing tests for a React component you want to avoid repeating, in each test, the full setup to render it.
-For each test, we only want to setup the specific parts that we're interested in.
+We only want to setup the specific parts that we're interested in.
 This keeps our test clear and scoped to the problem at hand.

-A common practice is to define a default setup for your component, and then override specific parts of that default setup in each test.
+A common practice is to define a default setup for your component, and then override specific parts of it in each test.
 The [`TestSetup`](./lib/test-setup.ts) class extracts the boilerplate-code to make this possible.

 ## Examples